 In March 2020, the COVID-19 coronavirus was identified as a global pandemic and began affecting the health of large populations around the world.
 As a result of the spread of COVID-19, economic uncertainties arose which can ultimately affect the financial position, results of operations, and cash flows of the Foundation as well as the Foundation's customers.
 In response to concerns over COVID-19, the Foundation extended certain payment modifications to loan customers in need.
 During 2020, the Foundation extended payment modifications on approximately \$169,711,000 of loans.
-Of those loans, approximately \$109,750,000 have since returned to normal repayment status, leaving approximately \$59,961,000 of loans on modified payment plans as of December 31, 2020.
+At December 31, 2020, approximately \$59,961,000 of loans remained on modified payment plans.
+As of December 31, 2021, all of these loans have returned to normal repayment status.